beezwax/fmslogs/README.md

 - displays headers for columns
 - uses tab stops that give consistent column values
 - quicker access since you don't have to type full log path
 - limit messages those only after a given timestamp or duration
+- lists size and modification dates for all logs

 ## WORK IN PROGRESS

 Currently Not Working:
-- `-b` or `--begin`: set timestamp limit'
+- `-b` or `--begin`: start at first message on or after time or time interval
+- `-m` or `--merge`: combine output of two or more logs based on timestamp
+- `-h` or `--head`: display first messages in log instead of the last (tail)
+- `--truncate`: truncate longer lines instead of wrapping them

 ---

 ```